SitecorePowerShell/Book/modules/integration-points/event-handlers.md

 Steps required to activate this integration include the following:

-1. Enable the _Cognifide.PowerShell.Events.config_ or apply your own patch with the required events enabled.
+1. Enable the _Spe.Events.config_ or apply your own patch with the required events enabled.
 2. Add a new integration point library to your new or existing module.
 3. Add a new script to the appropriate event library.
 4. Configure an **Enable Rule** if needed.